 The protagonist is well written.
 I liked her as a person and a character.
 I appreciated that he gender was in no way important to the story - this is rarely done well and very refreshing.

 The story was a bit boring and dragged on (or didn’t catch my interest), but, as always, Fforde compensates with excellent, tongue-in-cheek worldbuilding, which I enjoyed a lot.
-As always, political and corporate structures make an awesome weird sort of sense.
+As always, political and corporate structures make an awesome weird sense.

 Overall, a nice book, but nothing special.
 Very optimistic and useful as a palate cleanser.